MhmRhm/DotBashHistory/docs/_posts/2024-05-19-eat-git-part-3.md

 email.
 Creating patch files is quite easy.

 To demonstrate, let's continue with our CNN anchors example.
-Since you may have conducted experiments in previous sections, I will remove the directory and repopulate it with two branches.
+Since you may have conducted experiments in previous part, I will remove the directory and repopulate it with two branches.

-If you seek examples with more substance, feel free to subscribe to one of the channels at [vger.kernel.org](vger.kernel.org) and apply patches that contributors post to those channels.
+If you seek examples with more substance, feel free to subscribe to one of the channels at [vger.kernel.org](vger.kernel.org) and apply patches that contributors post.
 In addition to the patch files, you also need to clone the [Linux kernel][main-linux-repo] or [Git][main-git-repo] repositories.

 ```bash